olisaejikeme/Data-Analyst-Portfolio/SQL/README.md

+## Unveiling Data Insights: The Art of SQL

 Welcome to my SQL portfolio!
 This folder serves as a collection of scripts demonstrating my proficiency in database querying, data manipulation, and analysis using SQL.

 Exploring the Folders: